Gorzontrok/Mods-Broforce/ReskinMod/HowToAddAReskin.md

 To add a skin, you need to put the `.png` image in the `assets` folder (they can be in subdirectories of `assets`) and with the correct name.
 Every file is stored in `assets` folder .

-For the moment only Bros and Enemies can be Reskinned.
+For the moment only Bros and Enemies can be reskinned.

 ## Name the file